-Here, Dove tells the story of an ordinary family who deal with the reality of a Dad serving overseas with the armed forces for months and months at a time.
-There’s vulnerability in John opening up about the struggles of missing the birth of his son.
+Here, Dove tells the story of an ordinary family who deals with the reality of a Dad serving overseas with the armed forces for months and months at a time.
+There’s a vulnerability in John opening up about the struggles of missing the birth of his son.
 There’s authenticity in plainly talking about the highs and lows that come with the life of service personnel, and there’s obvious emotion involved in describing the toll that this separation takes.

 Through simple yet strategic storytelling, they are able to position themselves as a brand that understands the lives that their audience live.

 Airbnb also uses strategic storytelling to bring to life its brand narrative.